 Three walk-in sculptures

-The »Fragile Future« series that can be seen in the Arts & Crafts Museum MK&G combines high-technology with poetic imagery.
+The »Fragile Future« series that can be seen at the MK&G combines high technology with poetic imagery.
 Studio DRIFT picked real dandelion seeds by hand, arranged them one after the other around individual LED lamps and connected them to copper circuits.
 With this labour-intensive process, Lonneke Gordijn and Ralph Nauta also speak out against mass production and today’s throwaway culture.
 They ask whether the rapid technological developments of our time are really any more progressive than the evolution of nature.

-»In 20 Steps« is a tribute to the dream of flight – Man’s longing to cast off his earthly fetters.
-DRIFT translates this persistent wish into a spatial sculpture of immense impact: 20 delicate pairs of glass wings beat above the visitor’s head like the wings of a bird – artificially reproduced by weights that glide to and from inside tubes.
+»In 20 Steps« is a tribute to the dream of flight – man’s longing to cast off his earthly fetters.
+DRIFT translates this persistent wish into a spatial sculpture of immense impact: 20 delicate pairs of glass wings beat above the visitor’s head like the wings of a bird – artificially reproduced by weights that glide to and fro inside tubes.

 Lonneke Gordijn of the artists’ duo DRIFT talks to Tulga Beyerle, director of the Museum für Kunst und Gewerbe.